 The motherboard also provides external sound system through an user accessible stereo jack connector soldered to the PWA.
-This jack allow the connection Mic-In voice input.
+This jack allow the connection of self-amplified speakers, Line-In voice input and Mic-In voice input.

-VGA Port (J4)
+VGA Port (J35)

 This product integrates the AGP function via a VGA port.
 The monitor hooks up here.